HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 This topic contains the commands that administrators can use to configure the staging of [Digital Asset Management](../../index.md) (DAM) content.
 This allows you to manage subscriber registration or configure periodic sync.

+!!! note
+        The WCM syndication and DAM staging are two identical features but not the same in terms of staging process/configuration/authentication.

 ## DAM staging framework

 The DAM staging framework allows you to stage your DAM content from an authoring environment (source environment/publisher) to multiple rendering environments (target environment/subscriber).
 Using [DXClient](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html){:target="_blank"}, you can configure DAM staging to: